MDRRC/ArduinoMega328DccServo/README.md

 A DCC decoder for 8 servo's.
 Servo address and positions can be changed using CV's.
 It uses an Atmel Mega328P processor running at 16MHz.
-The processor itself must be programmed with a Arduino bootloader.
+The processor itself must be programmed with a Arduino bootloader and the fuses must be set to external xtal.

 ![](https://github.com/MDRRC/ArduinoMega328DccServo/blob/main/Hardware/servodecoder.PNG)